-2) Core Courses: These are the courses all students must take and receive a grade of B or higher to satisfy degree requirements and maintain good standings.
+2) Core Courses: These are the courses students must take and receive a grade of B or higher to satisfy degree requirements and maintain good standings.

 3) Directed readings: Directed readings provide students with the same material as a regular course except it is conducted on an individual basis with a faculty member.
 They are individual tutorials and need the consent of the instructor.
 Comm 593 is particularly useful when a course that a student desires is not being offered as part of the regularly scheduled curriculum.
 Students should consult with individual faculty to determine whether a Comm 593 is available in a given quarter.
 In advance of the Directed Reading, students and supervising faculty should develop a contract that describes the course goals, designated reading list, and the required assignments.
-A written contract describing the course, readings, and assignments needs to be submitted for approval to the departmental graduate advisor.
-These are identified as COMM 593A.
-Contract forms are available from the GPA or on-line.
+A written contract describing the course, readings, and assignments needs to be submitted for approval to the Graduate Advisor.
+Contract forms are available from the Graduate Program Assistant or on-line.